cloudevents/spec/primer.md

 The list below enumerates the various participants, and scenarios, that might be involved in the producing, managing or consuming of events.

-In these the roles of event producer and event consumer are kept distinct.
+In these, the roles of event producer and event consumer are kept distinct.
 A single application context can always take on multiple roles concurrently, including being both a producer and a consumer of events.

-1. Applications produce events for consumption by other parties, for instance for providing consumers with insights about end-user activities, state changes or environment observations, or for allowing complementing the application's capabilities with event-driven extensions.
+1. Applications produce events for consumption by other parties.
+Examples of this include: providing consumers with insights about end-user activities, state changes or environment observations, or for allowing complementing the application's capabilities with event-driven extensions.

    Events are typically produced related to a context or a producer-chosen classification.
 For example, a temperature sensor in a room might be context-qualified by mount position, room, floor, and building.
-A sports result might be classified by league and team.
+A sports result(event) might be classified by league and team.

    The producer application could run anywhere, such as on a server or a device.